jvargas56/nodetest1_csv/README.md

 For testing: JEST (validate we can insert a vehicle data correctly into mongo db).
 Style: Custom css, no css framework like boostrsap is must.

-The applications has 2 views, firt one to upload data and secondly to view which data was uploaded from csv file, to make good front end presentacion, I used cards presentation with own css.
+The applications has 2 views, first one to upload data and secondly to view which data was uploaded from csv file, to make good front end presentacion, I used cards presentation with own css.

 Assumptions:
 - According  test requirment app should store all the time 10 columns, then application will only maping those columns,